nsauzede/ns_vade/README.md

 TDD-driven, Go-inspired (golang), it is based on `GNU Make`, `Gcc`, `Python` and `Bash`.
 It uses `Git` as a convenience to locate the project root, allowing use anywhere below.
 Also, if `Valgrind` and/or `Gcov` are available, they're used for automatic memleaks detection and test coverage report.
+Tcc and Clang are also supported, with caveats:
+- tcc disables coverage (lack of gcov support)
+- clang disables valgrind (seems like it doesn't suitable dwarf2)

 NEW: A handy [vade project github template](https://github.com/nsauzede/ns_vade_template) can be used to speed new vade project creation.